 But the question arises…

-Why these online pages bearing forms are being hated?
+Why these online forms are being hated?
 What makes them so annoying?

 The answer is somewhat pretty simple and straightforward.
-In brief, it’s the result of the poor designing and inappropriate placement that is the main culprit.
-Today, in this article, you will learn how to design and create online forms for having an excellent user experience.
+In brief, it’s the result of the poor designing and inappropriate placement; in a word, bad form UX that is the main culprit.
+Today, in this article, you will learn how to design better forms and then create accordingly that ensure excellent user experience.

 Most of the online interactions have happened with the online forms and it becomes indispensable for any kind of online business.
 Hence, if you have an online business you need to take care of designing and be aware of the best usage of forms.